vhsxlopuxok/Blum-AutoDropGame/README.md

 > After purchase, be sure to read the instructions!
 I will always sign everything there so that there are no misunderstandings.
 > The resolution for the best script operation is 1920x180!
-> Does't work with macOS
+> Doesn't work with macOS

 https://github.com/vhsxlopuxok/Blum-Auto-Drop-Game/assets/103445994/6de10379-e4b7-4698-a433-a9a6b5897183